Prototypes and sizesSource:

 Note that new columns are added on the right-hand side.
 This is consistent with the way that factor levels and time zones are handled.

 str(vec_cast_common( FALSE, 1:5, 2.5 )) #> List of 3 #> $ : num 0 #> $ : num [1:5] 1 2 3 4 5 #> $ : num 2.5 str(vec_cast_common( factor("x"), factor("y") )) #> List of 2 #> $ : Factor w/ 2 levels "x","y": 1 #> $ : Factor w/ 2 levels "x","y": 2 str(vec_cast_common( data.frame(x = 1), data.frame(y = 1:2) )) #> List of 2 #> $ :'data.frame': 1 obs. of 2 variables: #> ..$ x: num 1 #> ..$ y: int NA #> $ :'data.frame': 2 obs. of 2 variables: #> ..$ x: num [1:2] NA NA #> ..$ y: int [1:2] 1 2

 Alternatively, you can cast to a specific prototype using

-If a cast is possible in general (i.e. double -> integer), but information is lost for a specific input (e.g. 1.5 -> 1), it will generate a warning.
+If a cast is possible in general (i.e., double -> integer), but information is lost for a specific input (e.g. 1.5 -> 1), it will generate an error.

 f(x).
 No base function has this property: